zhengyang95/Generating-Class-Activation-Map--CAM--for-Weakly-Supervised-Semantic-Segmentation/README.md

 ```
 * The pixel values of generated basic pseudo-masks in previous steps equal to the class number.
 * This file allows you to colorize the pseudo-masks.
+*
+## Acknowledgements

+This repository is based on IRNet: https://github.com/jiwoon-ahn/irn.
+Thanks for their impressive work.